How to Write Product Descriptions That Boost Sales

 Add in technical details to win trust when needed

-If you are selling more technical products to a tech-savvy audience, then don’t be afraid to add in as many details as possible.
+If you are selling more technical products to a tech-savvy audience, then don’t be afraid to add as many details as possible.
 Prove to your customers your brand’s expertise in the industry by providing all the details they need to know.

 Know when to use images